MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nf-acxstreams-acxstreaminitassignacxrtstreamcallbacks.md

 ## -description

-The AcxStreamInitAssignAcxRtStreamCallbacks function sets the RT callbacks using an  [ACXSTREAM_INIT object]() (DocsTeam - need link to ACX Object Summary topic) (structure?) and a [ACX_RT_STREAM_CALLBACKS structure](ns-acxstreams-acx_rt_stream_callbacks.md).
+The AcxStreamInitAssignAcxRtStreamCallbacks function sets the RT callbacks using an ACXSTREAM_INIT object and a [ACX_RT_STREAM_CALLBACKS structure](ns-acxstreams-acx_rt_stream_callbacks.md).
+For more information about ACX Objects, see [ACX - Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ## -parameters

 ### -param StreamInit

-Defined by a ACXSTREAM_INIT object (DocsTeam - need link to ACX Object Summary topic) (structure?), that is used to define the stream initialization.
+Defined by a ACXSTREAM_INIT object, that is used to define the stream initialization.

 ### -param RtStreamCallbacks